Ors1mer/QuadcastRGB/README.md

 # FAQ
 ## Problem 1: make failed
 Check the dependencies:
 - gcc v12.2.0 OR clang v14.0.6 (most versions should do fine)
 - libusb-1.0 v1.0.26 or newer
 - glibc or any other standard C library
- - gcc-libs

 ## Problem 2: command not found
 Check the $PATH and manpath.
 The program follows XDG specifications, so the